Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 No ratings yet

-Filled with flavor and easy to make, this creamy bowtie pasta dish is loaded with chicken and sun-dried tomatoes and smothered in a creamy sauce that is sure to become a family favorite.
+Filled with flavor and easy to make, this bowtie pasta dish is loaded with chicken and sun-dried tomatoes and smothered in a cream sauce.

 Prep Time 5 minutes